-Modern astrologers prefer using the major aspects (conjunction, sextile, square, trine, and opposition).
-Many astrologers believe the conjunction to possess the most power.
-The reason being is the energy whacks a punch.
-In truth, there really isn’t the same conflict inherent as we experience with our squares and oppositions unless the planets themselves are not compatible.
-The major aspects are outlined on Astrodienst, and it includes all of those other minor aspects.
-The minor aspects were used mostly by traditional astrologers, but there are many modern practitioners using some of them today.
+Modern astrologers use the major aspects (conjunction, sextile, square, trine, and opposition).
+The conjunction possesses the most power, and the reason being is the energy whacks a punch.
+In truth, there really isn’t the same conflict inherent as we experience with our squares and oppositions unless the planets in the conjunct aspect are not compatible.
+The minor aspects: Semi-Sextile, Semi-Square, Novile, Quintile, Bi-Quintile, Sesquiquadrat, Septile, Vigintile, and Decile, were used mostly by traditional astrologers.
 Those little leaguers add subtleties to a horoscope reading.
-If one finds an exact minor aspect, sometimes it is quite significant, but there aren’t a lot of interpretations found on those contacts for any deeper investigation.
+If one finds an exact minor aspect, sometimes it is quite significant, but there aren’t a lot of interpretations found on those contacts.

-Most people, generally, prefer to stay with the major aspects.
-Moreover, the conjunction, sextile, square, trine and opposition aspects have the most powerful vibrations.
+Most people, generally, prefer to stay with the major aspects, the conjunction, sextile, square, trine, and opposition.
+These aspects have the most powerful vibrations.
 We refer to them as interrelationships, symbolizing a more complex way of viewing our psychology, rather than only planets, signs, and houses.
 The aspects delve further into our personality, create complex, dynamic, internal drives, and add fascinating layers.
-The difficult aspects – conjunction (sometimes), square and opposition, demand more effort and create greater tension.
-The sextile and trine live in harmony and live in a place of easy expression, showing our abilities and talents.
-Jung led the way in this challenging area of aspects since he viewed astrology as something akin to alchemy.
-In this light, we are definitely transforming our being on many levels through the natal chart.
+The difficult aspects – conjunction (sometimes), square, and opposition, demand more effort, and create greater tension.
+The sextile and trine live in harmony and in a place of easy expression, showing our abilities and talents.
+So, for astrology, it is best to use the five majorettes for all of your chart readings, as these are the most psychologically revealing under study.